-Tim was born on 5th of April, 1972 in Naarden, a small town in the province of North Holland.
+Tim Alfa Coronel was born on April 5, 1972, in Naarden, a small town in the province of North Holland.
 His career began relatively late.
 He broke the headlines for the first time in 1994 when he became the Dutch Citroen AX Cup champion.

 The following year, Tim switched to the single-seaters, competing in the Formula Opel European Championship.
 In the first season he was 7th in the final standings but in 1996 Coronel did better and finished 5th overall after having one win and three podium finishes.
 The season of 1997 was his last in the formula racing.
 Coronel drove for Tokmakidis Motorsport in the German Formula 3 Championship and finished 17th in the points.